SnowBroScott/possibly-a-hero-canonical/decision-log.md

 DECISION: Apex Chronicles is a superhero roguelite city-building game.
 Players go on runs that generate resources and outcomes that feed city building.
-The city built shapes the hero's available powers and abilities.
+The city built shapes the hero's identity, development, and mastery.
 The two halves are inseparable — runs shape the city, the city shapes the runs.

+NOTE: The clause "shapes the hero's available powers and abilities" from the original locked entry is superseded by the LOCKED amendment dated May 6, 2026.
+The foundational inseparability of runs and city remains locked.

 DATE: May 3, 2026